 In Colorado, the annual rental insurance premium is about $169.
 That’s barely $14 a month!
-For less than the cost of your monthly pizza delivery, you can protect your stuff and give yourself some well-deserved peace of mind.
+For less than the cost of your monthly pizza delivery, you can protect your stuff and give yourself some well-deserved peace of mind with generous coverage limits.

-In comparison to other states, Coloradoans actually pay -10% less than the national average.
-To make it even simpler to understand, someone working a minimum wage job would only have to put in 21 hours to pay for their annual renters insurance premium.
+In comparison to other states, Colorado residents actually pay -10% less than the national average for a standard renters insurance policy.
+This is true whether you live in Grand Junction, Colorado Springs, or Denver.
+To make it even simpler to understand, someone working a minimum wage job would only have to put in 21 hours to pay for their annual renters insurance premium for the entire year.

 In 2012, there were 3,245 burglary cases in Colorado.
 Can you imagine being one of those people who came home to discover someone ransacked your belongings?
-What’s worse would be discovering this to be true and being without renters insurance because you would have to pay for replacements all on your own.
+What’s worse would be discovering this to be true and being without renters insurance.
+You would have to pay for replacements all on your own.

 Of all Colorado residents, 35% are renters and they pay an average of $1,034 for a two-bedroom apartment.
-Compared to the $169 it costs to buy a renters insurance policy every year, your insurance will seem like pennies.
+Compared to the $169-$200 it costs to buy the average renters insurance policy every year, your insurance will seem like pennies.

 Where Can You Find Affordable Renters Insurance Quotes?

 If you’re considering renters insurance, you’re on the right track.
 The homeowners policy on your home does not cover you.
 Renters insurance coverage can be extremely affordable with the average policy around the country costing just $200 a year.

 The exact coverages vary based on the policy, but personal property damage coverage and liability coverage are normal.
 Some policies protect your security deposit at your apartment and offer other incentives to choose that company.
 They may even provide additional living expenses in the event your rental becomes temporarily uninhabitable.
 They may also have other restrictions you should consider before paying for the policy.